-With a population of about five million, Finland is a spacious country with people-friendly cities.
+With a population of 5.5 million, Finland is a spacious country with people-friendly cities.
 Traffic is manageable, rush hours are rare and cities are designed for walking, cycling as well as driving.
 In addition to having a high-class education system and a dynamic innovation environment, Finland also boasts natural beauty with the cleanest air in the world, a lively cultural life and smoothly running public services.

 Situated in northern Europe, Finland borders Sweden in the west, Norway in the north and Russia in the east.
 Its capital is Helsinki and the official languages are Finnish and Swedish with about 90% of the population speaking Finnish as their first language.
 Almost everybody can speak good English as well.
 Finland has been a member of the European Union since 1995.

 Stunning natural beauty and laid-back cities, a strong focus on research and innovation, a good selection of high-ranking universities - it is easy to see why many international students choose to study in Finland.